XinChenCSC/Senir_Design-Test_ML/README.md

 # Senir_Design
 Analysis the data of 59 Community District in NYC from 2009 to 2019.
 Data: Unemployment Rate, Poverty, Employment Population, Uninsured, Family Income, and Educational Attainment

-### Create virual enviorment(skip this part if you don't have virtualenv)
+# Create virual environment(skip this part if you don't have virtualenv)
-# enter floowing comand to termianl:
+# Create virtual environment
-#virtualenv .env
+virtualenv .env

+# Active the virtual environment
-#source .env/bin/activate
+source .env/bin/activate

 # Clone project
 download the zip file or git clone https://github.com/XinChenCSC/Senir_Design_NYC-Data-Analysis.git